destroyer796/3DWelder/README.md

 # 3DWelder
 This is an overbuilt 3D pen designed to be used for "welding" 3D printed parts together using 1.75mm filament.
 This project is funded by [Hack Club](https://hackclub.com/) as a part of the [Highway](https://highway.hackclub.com/) program.

+Keep in mind for time being PCB is not working, I'll update soon.

 <img src="https://github.com/destroyer796/3DWelder/blob/main/Images/3DWelderPic2.jpg">

 This design uses a CHC Pro hotend and a custom Orbiter extruder adapted to use a DC motor.
 This DC motor's speed is controlled by a drill trigger adapted into the handle.
 It has a small screen and a rotary encoder for adjusting and showing the temperature target.
 The whole thing is powered by a drill battery to make it more portable and easier to use.
 This project is currently completely untested.